Stargate (device): Addresses

 Each location in the Stargate universe has its own unique "address", which is a combination of six or more non-repeating symbols appearing on the dialing stargate.
 By "dialing" these symbols in the correct order, the traveler selects a three-dimensional destination.

 The symbols dialed are often referred to as "coordinates", and are written as an ordered string; for example, this is the address used in the show for the planet Abydos: (corresponding to the constellations of Taurus, Serpens Caput, Capricornus, Monoceros, Sagittarius and Orion).
 As explained by Dr. Daniel Jackson in the movie, the Stargate requires seven correct symbols to connect to another Stargate.
-As shown in the picture opposite, the first six symbols act as co-ordinates, creating three intersecting lines, the destination.
+As shown in the picture opposite, the first six symbols act as coordinates, creating three intersecting lines, the destination.
 The Stargate uses the seventh symbol as the point of origin allowing one to plot a straight line course to the destination.
 With the stargates of the Milky Way, with 38 address symbols and one point of origin, there are 1,987,690,320 possible six symbol co-ordinates (leading to 38!/(38-6)!/8/6=41,410,215 addresses as the six symbol addresses are composed of three tuples that can be permuted in 6 ways and the two symbols within each tuple are invariant for 8 more permutations.).
-With the stargates of the Pegasus or Destiny, with 35 address symbols and one point of origin, there are only 1,168,675,200 possible six symbol co-ordinates.
+With the stargates of the Pegasus or Destiny, with 35 address symbols and one point of origin, there are only 1,168,675,200 possible six symbol coordinates.

 By identifying six constellations in space, a single sextangulation point can be interpolated that corresponds to the destination desired.
 As only a small portion of the possible combinations of Stargate symbols represent valid addresses, dialing the Gate at random is largely futile.
 In "Children of the Gods", SG-1 discovers a room on Abydos with a list of valid Stargate addresses and (luckily) a map that allows the SGC to compensate for thousands of years of stellar drift.
 In the series, the fictional planet Abydos could be dialed because it is relatively close to Earth, although in the film, Abydos was located in the fictional Kaliam Galaxy.
 It was initially believed that the Goa'uld created the Stargates, but this was proven false in "The Torment of Tantalus" when the SGC discovered that Earth had accidentally dialled an address in 1945 that was not on the Abydos cartouche.
 Following this revelation, a larger list of Stargate addresses is provided by Jack O'Neill in "The Fifth Race" from knowledge downloaded into his mind by a repository of the Ancients, allowing them to travel to worlds unknown to the Goa'uld.
 In "Rising", a list of Stargate addresses in the Pegasus galaxy is found in the Atlantis database.
 The SGC assigns designations to Stargate-accessible planets in the form Pxx-xxx or Mxx-xxx.
 Samantha Carter explains in "The Broca Divide" that the designation "is based on a binary code the computer uses for extrapolation".